 It’s important for a Sova on Defense to not get antsy.
 Players are used to having a lot of intel with this Agent, but on Defense, a patient Sova will prevail.

 During a pivotal round, don’t be afraid to use your Hunter’s Fury in the quiet parts of the stage to scope a potential site take.
-Sova can derail offenses before they even get going, but only if the player has done their homework on the Agent.
+Sova can derail offenses before they even get going.

-Sova is an incredible Agent to use overall, but it will be those players who get creative with their playstyle that will have a much better time on him.
+Sova is an incredible Agent to use overall, and has been a meta pick from Day 1.
 If you don’t forget to learn a few lineups to avoid predictable Shock Bolts or easily spotted Recon Bolts, then Sova will take care of you in your climb to Radiant.

 Try out the different Initiators to see which suits your playstyle or desired role in a team.
 All of these Agents are good for their own uses, but every one of them can accomplish different jobs.